cloakedninjas/grunt-crowdin-request/README.md

 The folder where translations should be downloaded to.
 This will extract the .zip from Crowdin and create subdirectories for each locale contained therein.

+#### renameFileTo

+Type: `String`
+Default: `''`

+If provided will rename the download files from Crowdin to be renamed to something different than what they were uploaded as.
+The use case being you upload with a Git branch filename
+But want to download to a single consistent filename.

 ## Sample config

 ```javascript